Alfred Gibbs: Brevet awards; Post-war service; Death

 Gibbs commanded the 1st Brigade Cavalry Forces, Military Division of the Gulf, between August 20, 1865, and October 17, 1865, and the 1st Division between October 17, 1865, and December 15, 1865.
 He was mustered out of the volunteer service on February 1, 1866, and became major of the 7th United States Cavalry Regiment.

 On January 13, 1866, President Andrew Johnson nominated Gibbs for the award of the honorary rank of brevet major general, United States Volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the award on March 12, 1866.
 On July 17, 1866, President Johnson nominated Gibbs for the award of the honorary rank of brevet major general, United States Army (Regular Army), to rank from March 13, 1865, and the U.S. Senate confirmed the award on July 23, 1866.
 Gibbs received his brevet awards for service at the Battle of Trevilian Station, the Third Battle of Winchester and the Battle of Five Forks.

 Gibbs remained in the regular army following the war.
 After a leave of absence between January 15, 1866, and April 30, 1866, and recruiting service between April 30, 1866, and September 30, 1866, he served in various forts around Kansas, being transferred 9 times in 14 months.

 General Gibbs died while on active duty as a major in the 7th U.S. Cavalry at Fort Leavenworth, Kansas, of "congestion of the brain" on December 26, 1868.
 Alfred Gibbs is buried in Saint Mary's Episcopal Churchyard in Portsmouth, Rhode Island.

 Family

 Gibbs' son, Acting Assistant Surgeon John Blair Gibbs, USN (b.
 1858), was killed in action at Guantanamo Bay, Cuba on June 12, 1898.
+He graduated from Columbia University's School of Physicians and Surgeons in 1882.
 He was one of the few U.S. Navy officers to die during the Spanish–American War.
 There is a monument to him, along with five Marines who died with him, at McCalla Hill at the Guantanamo Bay Naval Station.
 He was buried near to his father.
 Another son, Alfred W. Gibbs was a noted mechanical engineer.